Content: Participant Information Sheet - What's involved

 In true generic consent, potential participants are asked only to give their consent if they agree to be involved in all of the activities described in your PIS and during consent (i.e. consent for all activities or none at all).

-Further guidance is available from our 'Links' page.
+Further guidance is available from our 'Resources' page.